2 deaths near military base investigated as murder-suicide

 BELLEVUE, Neb.
-(AP) - Court records show the shooting deaths last month of an Offutt Air Force Base airman and his wife are being investigated as a murder-suicide.
+(AP) - Court records show the shooting deaths last month of a Nebraska airman and his wife are being investigated as a murder-suicide.

 The Omaha World-Herald reports that an affidavit for a search of the home of Sgt.
 Zachary Firlik and his wife, Kari McManigal Firlik, says their bodies were found in an upstairs bedroom in a military housing residence south of Omaha.
-The affidavit says base security, which is investigating, believes the Sept.
+The affidavit says security for Offutt Air Force Base, which is investigating, believes the Sept.
 28 slayings to be a murder-suicide.
 The affidavit does not speculate who the shooter was.

 Investigators say the search found a revolver on the bedroom floor, with four spent shell casings and two unspent bullets in the gun.